View allAll Photos Tagged Absorption

 This is Virje waterfall, near Bovec, Slovenia.
 The waterfall itself is lovely, if not very large, but the pond is incredible!
 Of a deep, emerald green, absolutely transparent.
 One could think that the Lady of the Lake was going to appear at any moment.

-I'm not sure why it is that green Possibly, the yelowish color of the rocks at the bottom, combined with the clear water and the laws of light absorption, result in those wonderful tones.
+I'm not sure why it is so green Possibly, the yelowish color of the rocks at the bottom, combined with the clear water and the laws of light absorption, result in those wonderful tones.

 To reach it, go to Bovec and then west to Plužna.
 A bit pass Plužna there is a parking not 5 min from the waterfall.
-We tried to get there by a road that goes through "Golf Bovec", but the people at the club entrance refused to let us pass (!), nor park there and walk the rest of the way.
+We tried to get there by a road that goes through "Golf Bovec", but the people at the club entrance refused to let us pass (!), or park there and walk the rest of the way.
 There was a van with a German family in front of us and they were, naturaly, quite pissed with the golf club people.
 Anyway, the way through Plužna is much more convenient.

 sunrise on the welsh hillsides giving way to subtle absorption of light and colour from the surrounding landscape, taken on the clwyd hill range uk